Probationary Period - Classified Employees

-Classified employees newly appointed to the University may not apply for another position within the University and may not be promoted during the six month probationary period.
-Classified employees who have completed a six month probation are not subject to the above restrictions.
-Completion of a six month probation means during the employee’s current university service.
+Classified employees newly appointed to the university may not apply for another position within the university and may not be promoted during the six month probationary period.
+Classified employees who have completed one six month probation period during that employee’s current university service are not subject to the above restrictions.

 Regular Employee: An employee appointed for a minimum of 20 hours per week for at least four and one-half months in a fiscal year.

 The probationary period is six months in length and is counted in whole calendar months if the employee begins employment on the first of the month; if the employee begins employment on any other day in the month, six months from that date is counted.
 For example, if an employee begins employment on September 15, the last day of the probationary period would be March 14.

 If an employee is on leave during the probationary period, the probationary period may be extended by the same amount of time the employee is on leave.